publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch53/schI/m__us_usc_t15_s2604.md

         (1)

-         Except as provided in subsection (h) of this section, no person may—
+         Except as provided in subsection (h), no person may—

             (A) manufacture a new chemical substance on or after the 30th day after the date on which the Administrator first publishes the list required by [section 2607(b) of this title][/us/usc/t15/s2607/b], or

             (B) manufacture or process any chemical substance for a use which the Administrator has determined, in accordance with paragraph (2), is a significant new use,

-            unless such person submits to the Administrator, at least 90 days before such manufacture or processing, a notice, in accordance with subsection (d) of this section, of such person’s intention to manufacture or process such substance and such person complies with any applicable requirement of subsection (b) of this section.
+            unless such person submits to the Administrator, at least 90 days before such manufacture or processing, a notice, in accordance with subsection (d), of such person’s intention to manufacture or process such substance and such person complies with any applicable requirement of subsection (b).

         (2)